 ❓ What is Nukkit ❓

-This type executes a .jar file to generate all necessary data to start a Bedrock Server.
+Nukkit is a server type executing a .jar file to generate all necessary data to start a Bedrock server.

-Coming a few years after PocketMine-Mp release, NukkitX (or commonly called Nukkit), provides much more constant updates compared to PocketMine-MP, and of course, a gigantic plugins variety (also with constant updates).
+Coming a few years after PocketMine-Mp, NukkitX (or commonly called Nukkit), provides much more constant updates compared to PocketMine-MP, and of course, gigantic plugins variety (also with constant updates).

 All of these features make this innovative software much heavier than other competitors like PocketMine-MP but's always a good alternative.